 Everything works well and despite a few two-handed setting changes, the simplicity of the live view function was the best in this review.

 You’re unlikely to be disappointed with the astronomy capabilities of this excellent camera.

-A version of this article first appeared in the May 2009 issue of Sky at Night Magazine
+This review first appeared in the May 2009 issue of Sky at Night Magazine